algolia/angular-instantsearch/widgets/numeric-menu.md

-## `<ng-ais-numeric-refinement-list />`
+## `<ng-ais-numeric-menu />`

-The NumericRefinementList is a component that displays a list of numeric filters in a list.
+The NumericMenu is a component that displays a list of numeric filters in a list.
 Those numeric filters are pre-configured with creating the widget.

 | Attributes      | Type                                                 | Description
 | -               | -                                                | -